eriksquires/DuckDB-With-R/README.md

 # Maybe don’t use R

-If you find yourself doing ETL, then a number of data aggregations / migrations you may be much better off managing your data herding with dbt.
+If you find yourself doing ETL, then a number of data aggregations / migrations in R (or Python for that matter) you may be much better off managing your data herding with dbt.
 Think of it as Terraform for your data.

 The thing dbt won’t do is ETL from another warehouse, it only works within 1 database/warehouse.
 However, once you have your initial data it